bobtsang28/bobtsang28.github.io/_projects/2024-08-13-duffy-and-friends-friendversary.md

     </div>
 </div>

-Since these were Disneyland shorts, I not only had to follow Disney’s high editing standards and stylistic guidelines, but also highlight the guests’ enjoyment and their interactions with the characters.
-With multiple camera operators on each shoot, I planned ahead, identifying which parts of the day would best capture guest reactions and prioritising coverage based on the activities, whether it was the parade, a drawing session, or a photoshoot.
-Navigating Disney’s strict character guidelines alongside the tight event schedule was certainly challenging, but seeing the final footage made it all the more rewarding.
+Working within Disneyland’s high editing standards and stylistic guidelines, the content also needed to highlight guest interactions and enjoyment specifically.
+With multiple camera operators on each shoot, careful planning helped identify key moments of engagement between the Duffy characters and guests, whether during the parade, a drawing session, or a photoshoot.
+Balancing strict character guidelines with a tight event schedule presented numerous challenges, but the final footage delivered a polished result, one that captures why Disneyland holds such a special place for so many visitors.